Communication Sciences and Disorders

 Every student in the Communication Sciences and Disorders graduate program must conduct some type of research activity, whether it take the form of a thesis or research project.
 All thesis and research projects must be presented at a special Research Day (which may actually take place over more than one day) scheduled during the spring semester immediately prior to graduation.

-Whether engaged in a thesis or research project, the student must have a research committee comprised of a minimum of two faculty members from the University Programs in Communication Disorders (UPCD).
+Whether engaged in a thesis or research project, the student must have a research committee comprised of a minimum of two faculty members from the department.
 For the Research Day where students must defend their research, an additional committee member is assigned by the Office of Graduate Studies to serve as an external observer.

 All theses must be presented by way of a platform presentation to the student’s research committee and any other interested parties.
 A student who conducts a research project must create a poster that is then presented to their research committee and any other interested parties.
 The candidate for the master’s degree must pass the oral defense of their research in order to graduate.